skip to content

 What Happened When a Cement Truck Driver Fails to Follow the Hours-of-Service Rules?

 In addition to being cited and/or having the truck basically impounded, drivers who habitually fail to follow Hours-of-Service rules can become drowsy, less aware, and very dangerous behind the wheel.
 When a truck driver causes a wreck due to insufficient rest, the question becomes, “How was this allowed to happen?”
-Truck drivers are required to keep extensive logs and electronic data recorders (a/k/a black boxes) record driving hours and times so that the trucking company can monitor them and prevent violations.
+Truck drivers are required to keep extensive logs, and electronic data recorders (a/k/a black boxes) record driving hours and times so that the trucking company can monitor them and prevent violations.
 If the company habitually allows drivers to violate HOR rules, it may be the negligent or even grossly negligent party.

 What Should I Do if I am Hit by a Cement Truck?